 What's Your Skin Type?

-Before you can care for your skin and keep it healthy, you need to identify your skin type.
-The four main types of skin are normal, dry, oily, and combination:
+The four main types are normal, dry, oily, and combination:

 1. Normal Skin Care